frodef/nilan-cts600-homeassistant/README.md

 # Configuration

-This integration currently supports only manual configuration in configuration.yaml, for example:
+This integration supports UI configuration and manual configuration in configuration.yaml.

+## UI configuration

+Configuration via the UI is hopefully self-explanatory.
+See also documentation for YAML configuration below.

+## YAML configuration

+This is an example configuration for `configuration.yaml`:

     climate:
       platform: nilan_cts600